-In 2016, during 3 Board meetings, decisions were taken that required the application of the conflict of interests' procedure pursuant to Article 523 of the Belgian Companies Code.
+In 2017, during two Board meetings, decisions were taken that required the application of the conflict of interests' procedure pursuant to Article 523 of the Belgian Companies Code.
 The relevant part of the minutes are copied below (English translations).

-Minutes of the board of the 8 February 2016
+Minutes of the board 3 May 2017